whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

+#### Systems

+[Rolemodel AI](https://hello.centropo.com/wIl001) - Rolemodel.AI is a platform that enables you to design and construct your own personalized AI helper for produc…

+2023-05-05T23:52:07.242Z

+#ai

+---

-### Systems
+#### Systems

 ![](https://inflact.com/landing/images/og_main.png)

-[Unicorn Platform](https://inflact.com) - Unicorn Platform is a website and blog builder designed for startups, mobile apps, and SaaS that employs a dra...
+[Unicorn Platform](https://inflact.com) - Unicorn Platform is a website and blog builder designed for startups, mobile apps, and SaaS that employs a dra…

 2023-05-05T23:52:07.242Z